OrianaVenture/VentureValheim/IncognitoMode/README.md

 This mod needs to be on all clients to work properly.
 Config Syncing is included with Jotunn.
 Install on the server to enforce the same mod configuration for all players.

 ## Changelog

+### 0.4.0

+* Added config option to also hide the platform tag when a name is hidden, defaults to off.

 ### 0.3.2